Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 Jader began, “The first version of Heroes actually used a completely different engine than the second version.
 So, we took some of the learnings from the first version.”

-As you’ve learned earlier, there are two types of a game engine.
-The open-source engine is free to use while the paid version requires charges.
+As discussed earlier, there are 2 types of game engine.
+The open-source engine is free to use while the closed-source type requires charges.

-But aside from the type of engine, there were “lots of different considerations,” Jader claimed.
+But aside from the type of engine, there were “lots of different considerations,” Jader continued.
 “It’s not just the technology and what the engine can do,” but the “license model” as well.

 One concern he mentioned was “how much it costs because the project has constraints.”
 So, “you can’t just…buy a game engine that costs millions.”